-There is a rollercoaster of emojis currently being discussed at water coolers, around kitchen tables, local bars and cafes – situation horrible or an opportunity?
+There is a rollercoaster of emojis currently being discussed at around kitchen tables, local bars and cafes – situation horrible or an opportunity?

 In 2018, Rob Isbitts, a senior contributor for Forbes and ex Wall Street Banker, reimagined the highs and lows of market change with emoji’s.
 He suggested that we can never know for sure where we are but nevertheless he narrowed down the market to just 12 emojis.